Get our exclusive report. Download the iSport360 Club Switching Report Here – For Club Admins, Rec Leaders and Coaches.

 Go out and enjoy what you like to practice.
 Maybe you like to shoot a lot or do tricks.
 Whatever your athlete needs, see if there is a way they want to play in a fun environment.

-Tip 5: Player another sport
+Tip 5: Play another sport

 Sports are fun.
 It is great to play more than one sport.
 This allows your athlete to focus on something else but also helps their main sport.
 By playing other sports, physically your athlete can develop and use other muscles.
 Read on to why being a multi-sport athlete helps.